Neldv/LSA-assignment/README.md

 Levene’s p-value > 0.05: The variances are approximately equal (homogeneous).
 Levene’s p-value ≤ 0.05: Variances differ significantly (heterogeneous).

 The p value is higher than 0.05 (0.21), therefore we conclude that the variance is approximately equal across all categories.
+Visualisation below.

 ```{r}